0xLittleSpidy/Bacon-Decoder/README.md

 ### Input File (`encrypted.txt`):
 ```
-AABBA AABBB ABAAA!
+AABBB AABAA ABABB ababb abbba!
 This is a test.
 ```

 ### Command: